How Happy and Her Baby Got Healthy: a Little Food, a Garden and a $22 Loan

 Not only does Happy enjoy eating healthily and taking good care of herself and her family, she’s also become an unofficial champion of the Boresha Lishe project and is keen to share the nutritional knowledge she has gained with friends and neighbors.

-Happy’s story is the perfect example of how we’re fighting childhood malnutrition from all angles, starting in pregnancy and continuing through children’s earliest, most precarious years.
-You can support this lifesaving work by learning more here and donating now to help us feed the world’s hungriest children.
+Happy’s story is the perfect example of how we’re fighting childhood hunger from all angles, starting in pregnancy and continuing through children’s earliest, most precarious years.